 Mice and other rodents are often the worst enemy of a stored motorcycle.
 If the motorcycle will be stored in an area where mice are a concern (particularly in rural areas, barns, sheds, etc.) be sure to take extra measures to deter their infestation.
-This may include placing a screen mesh over any intake or exhaust openings (just be sure to remember to remove them when you take the motorcycle from storage).
+This may include placing a screen mesh over any intake or exhaust openings (remember to remove them when you remove the motorcycle from storage).